apache/couchdb/share/doc/src/api/database/misc.rst

 .. http:put:: /{db}/_revs_limit
+  :synopsis: Sets the limit of historical revisions to store for a single document in the database

   Sets the maximum number of document revisions that will be tracked by CouchDB, even after compaction has occurred.
 You can set the revision